What's the point of doing maths?

 What children should be doing is solving problems, their own as well as those posed by others.
 Because the whole point

 of learning maths is to be able to solve problems.
 Learning those rules and facts is of course important, but they are the tools with which we learn to do maths fluently, they aren’t maths itself.
 It’s similar to the way that learning scales is an important part of

 learning to playing music fluently – but there’s far more to making music than playing scales.

-So how does problem solving figure in the new National Curriculum which was implemented in autumn 2014?
+So how does problem solving figure in the mathematics National Curriculum for England which was implemented in autumn 2014?
 The document says: